Important safety information

 Ro Body Program members taking branded GLP-1 medications were paid for their testimonials.

-A provider may also make adjustments to a treatment plan for a patient on Wegovy or Saxenda if they determine it’s clinically appropriate.
+Your provider may also make adjustments to your treatment plan if they determine it’s clinically appropriate.
 These adjustments may include prescribing alternate GLP-1 medications (if appropriate), working with you to create a personalized treatment plan, or recommending adjustments to diet, lifestyle, and current fitness activities.

-For patients just getting started, the first steps in the Body Program are unaffected by the supply shortages — including taking a metabolic lab test and connecting with a provider to review their health history.
-If a provider ultimately determines Wegovy or Saxenda is a good fit, the sooner a patient joins the program, the sooner our team can get to work trying to find medication in stock at a pharmacy nearby.
+The first steps in the Body Program are unaffected by the supply shortages — including taking a metabolic lab test and connecting with a provider to review their health history.
+If a provider ultimately determines Wegovy or Saxenda is a good fit, the sooner you join the program, the sooner our team can send your prescription to get filled at your preferred pharmacy.

 There are no specific foods you must avoid while taking Saxenda and there are no known food-medication interactions you have to be aware of.
 That said, some foods and drinks can cause nausea and fullness, which are symptoms similar to Saxenda’s side effects.
 These same foods—highly processed, sugary and fried foods—may also make weight loss more challenging.